airportyh/time-traveling-debugger/README.md

 ## Subprojects

 * [cpython](https://github.com/airportyh/cpython) - a modified version of Python (Code-named: Python Rewind) that generates a log file as a program is executed.
-That log contains info that is needed to recreate the past states of the program, which is handled by the `recreate.py` program. `recreate.py` generates a SQLite-based history file.
+That log contains info that is needed to recreate the past states of the program.
+* [recreate](./recreate) - a C-based program (replacement for recreate.py) that reads the log file created by Python Rewind and generates the history of the program in a
+SQLite-based history file.
+* [timenav](./timenav) - a Python-based terminal UI debugger based on the SQLite-based history file.
+It also aims to be a use case for the debugger itself as the debugger will be developed with the help of the debugger itself - a case of dog-fooding.
-* [history-api](./history-api) - a Node.js/Express-based REST API endpoint which returns a program's past states based on its SQLite-based history file.
+* [history-api](./history-api) (deprecated) - a Node.js/Express-based REST API endpoint which returns a program's past states based on its SQLite-based history file.
 Debugger frontends are driven off this API.
-* [term-debugger](./term-debugger) - a terminal-based step debugger frontend written in Node.js
+* [term-debugger](./term-debugger) (deprecated) - a terminal-based step debugger frontend written in Node.js
 and EcmaScript modules.
-* [zoom-debugger](./zoom-debugger) - a HTML5 Canvas-based ZUI debugger frontend written in TypeScript with Webpack as the bundler.
+* [zoom-debugger](./zoom-debugger)(deprecated)  - a HTML5 Canvas-based ZUI debugger frontend written in TypeScript with Webpack as the bundler.
-* [json-like](./json-like) - a parser for a JSON-like data format with features specific to the time-traveling debugger, written in JavaScript.
+* [json-like](./json-like) (deprecated) - a parser for a JSON-like data format with features specific to the time-traveling debugger, written in JavaScript.
-* [play-lang](./play-lang) - a small programming language with built-in time-travel support.
+* [play-lang](./play-lang) (deprecated) - a small programming language with built-in time-travel support.
 A program executed written in Play automatically generates a SQLite-based history file.
-* [timenav](./timenav) - a terminal-based debugger frontend built-in Python.
-This aims to be the next iteration of the debugger frontend.
-It also aims to be a use case for the debugger itself as the debugger will be developed with the help of the debugger itself - a case of dog-fooding.

 ## Setup